markNZed/ai-draft-guru/README.md

 ## Project Overview

-**AI-Draft-Guru** is a web application that enables users to create, edit, and manipulate Markdown documents with AI-assisted commands.
+**AI-Draft-Guru** is a prototype of a web application that enables users to create, edit, and manipulate Markdown documents with AI-assisted commands.
 This project consists of a **React-based frontend** and a **Node.js (Express) backend** that interfaces with OpenAI's GPT-4o API to process user commands.

 From the end user's perspective, the **AI-Assisted Markdown Document Editor** is a tool that makes creating, editing, and manipulating Markdown documents easier by allowing users to give natural language commands that automatically adjust their documents.
 Here’s how the tool works for an end user: